-More information regarding the most recent levels of services, including performance measures and performance targets, can be found in the Papakura Local Board Agreement 2023/2024 and in the 10-year Budget 2021-2031 (Vol 2 section 2.6).
+More information regarding levels of services, including performance measures and performance targets, can be found in the Papakura Local Board Agreement 2023/2024 and in the 10-year Budget 2021-2031 (Vol 2 section 2.6).
 This is available on the council website.